The Equality Act 2010 makes it unlawful for an employer to discriminate against employees because of their sex.

-Can occur where a workplace rule, practice or procedure is applied to all workers, but disadvantages people of a particular sex.
+Can occur where a workplace rule, practice or procedure is applied to all employees, but disadvantages those of a particular sex.
 For example, a requirement that job applicants must be six feet tall could be met by significantly fewer women than men.
-Indirect discrimination can sometimes be justified in particular situations.